Angel In-the-Making: Main cast

 A caring doctor in the Accident and Emergency unit that thoroughly checks the patients.
-He and Defea are friends and often help each other out at the hospital while they were ex-lovers and joint the fight against SARS.
+He and Defea are friends and often help each other out at the hospital while they were ex-lovers and joined the fight against SARS.
 Arthur Tong's older half-brother of same father but different mothers.
 He has a somewhat estrange relationship with Arthur due to their past fight to inherit their father's fortune.
 He becomes enemies with Ray when his late brother Arthur leaves his entire fortune to Ray.
 After finding out Arthur's true life he and Sylvia form a close friendship.
 He and Defea finally reconcile their relationship and become engaged.
 The two also have a daughter together.